stormchaserroleplaying/stormchaserRPG/Talents/Warlock/Invocations/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 5 Character Points<br>**Prerequisites:** Pact of the Talisman
-When the wearer of your talisman is hit by an attacker you can see within 30 feet of you, you can use a free action to deal psychic damage to the attacker equal to your spellcasting attribute modifier and push it up to 10 feet away from the talisman’s wearer.
+When the wearer of your talisman is hit by an attacker that you can see within 30 feet of you, you can use a free action to deal psychic damage to the attacker equal to your spellcasting attribute modifier and push it up to 10 feet away from the talisman’s wearer.

-This ability triggers once per round and automatically on the first attack to the wearer of your talisman each round, unless you declare on your turn or when you roll initiative that it will trigger from attacks by a specified creature, or not to use it at all.
+This ability automatically triggers once per round the first time that the wearer of your talisman is hit, with the following exceptions: on your turn, or when you roll initiative, you may declare that your Rebuke of the Talisman will only be triggered when a specific creature attacks the wearer, or not to use it at all.

 ### Repelling Blast